Manchester Arena: Music

+Sport

 The arena has been the home of three sports teams: the Manchester Storm and Manchester Phoenix ice hockey teams, and the Manchester Giants basketball team with limited success, as it is no longer used by sports teams but is used for one-off sporting events such as boxing and football masters.

 Many boxers have had bouts in the arena, such as Amir Khan, Jermaine Johnson, Ricky Hatton, Joe Calzaghe, Mike Tyson, and David Haye.
 Hatton, from Manchester, became a regular and favourite at the arena.
 American professional wrestling promotion WWE have regularly hosted both live events and TV tapings at the Arena, including Mayhem in Manchester in 1998, pay-per-view events such as the UK version of No Mercy in 1999, and Rebellion in 2001 and 2002.

 The arena hosted mixed martial arts events.
-UFC 70 on 21 April 2007, and UFC 105 on 14 November 2009 for which it set the European record attendance for the largest UFC event outside the US with 16,000 spectators.
-The arena also hosted UFC Fight Night: Machida vs. Munoz on 26 October 2013 as well as UFC 204 on 8 October 2016, headlining was a middleweight championship match between Dan Henderson and Michael Bisping.
+UFC 70: Nations Collide on 21 April 2007, and UFC 105: Couture vs Vera on 14 November 2009 for which it set the European record attendance for the largest UFC event outside the US with 16,000 spectators.
+The arena also hosted UFC Fight Night: Machida vs. Munoz on 26 October 2013 as well as UFC 204: Bisping vs. Henderson 2 on 8 October 2016, headlining was a middleweight championship match between Dan Henderson and Michael Bisping.
 The World Taekwondo Qualification Event for the Beijing Olympic Games was held there on 28–30 September 2007 when 103 countries competed for 24 places at the Beijing Olympic Games in 2008.
 In April 2008, the arena hosted the FINA Short Course World Swimming Championships, the first time the event has been held in the UK.
 The arena was transformed with two 25 m swimming pools constructed in 18 days and seating provided for 17,250 spectators.
 On 26 February 2011, it played host to BAMMA 5.

 Monster truck racing events have been staged but the floor space has to be extended and the front section of seating in the lower tier removed.
+The American league Monster Jam attended the venue for the first time in 2005 during the European Tour.
+They would not attend again for over ten years until 2019 when a second show took place.

 Since 2008, it has played host to a week of the Premier League Darts.

 In May 2011, the arena hosted a basketball contest between the Atlanta Dream (WNBA) and the Great Britain women's basketball team, billed as "WNBA Live", the first time a WNBA team had played in Europe.
 In July 2012, the arena hosted an international between Great Britain men's basketball team and the United States men's basketball team in the buildup to the 2012 Summer Olympics.

 In early April 2018, the revamped Dancing on Ice tour performed at the venue.